iceburg-net/ansible-pcd/README.md

 # provision a host with a consistent environment (you will be prompted for host)
 ansible-playbook -i inventory/iceburg.hosts pcd_system.yml

-# reconfigure the system on all hosts in the webservers group
+# reconfigure the environment on all hosts in the webservers group
 ansible-playbook -i inventory/iceburg.hosts pcd_system.yml -t configure --extra-vars="PCD_TARGET_HOST=webservers"

 ##